SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 SaveIntervalSec=60
 ```

-You can also copy and save our example `timesyncd.conf` to your system into `/etc/systemd/`: [timesyncd.conf](/src/timesynced.conf)
+You can also copy and save our example `timesyncd.conf` to your system into `/etc/systemd/`: [timesyncd.conf](/src/timesyncd.conf)

 Save the file and open a terminal.
 Additionally you can adjust your timezone.
 In our case with `set-timezone Europe/Berlin`.
 For the `flow-timestamp` we are using Universal Time Coordinated (UTC).
-Now you can restart the timesync-service wit `sudo systemctl restart systemd-timesyncd` and check if it is correctly synchronized with `timedatectl status`:
+Now you can restart the `timesyncd-service` with `sudo systemctl restart systemd-timesyncd` and check if it is correctly synchronized with `timedatectl status`:

 ```bash
 root@iot2050-debian:~# timedatectl set-timezone Europe/Berlin